What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 Hot Weather

-Some microorganisms are livable in winter while some in summer.
-Mildew likes to grow in quite hot weather.
+Some microorganisms are livable in winter, while some are in summer.
+Mildew likes to grow in scorching weather.
 So, it’s likely to hit your seats on hot summer days.

-Also, the sweat of the body in the hot weather makes a breeding ground for mildew.
+Also, the body’s sweat in the hot weather makes a breeding ground for mildew.

 But, being vigilant and taking proactive steps would stop the mildew’s growth.